 The device captures a wealth of stats.
 Everything from sleep cycles, to interruptions, sleep heart rate, snoring, breathing disturbances and even sleep apnea – it’s all there.
-And it does this accurately even though it lies under a thick mattress.
+In our review we found that it does this accurately even though it lies under a thick mattress.
 The data it collects automatically makes its way to the app on your phone so is ready to be viewed in the morning.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!